 Discover what dedicated, pragmatic representation can achieve for you and your family.

-We encourage you to take advantage of your free consultation!
+We encourage you to take advantage of your consultation!

 Determining Child Custody in New York State